-Nobody gets out of bed in the morning determined to make their consumer’ lives harder — now more than ever.
-These days, building a customer-first culture is critical to success.
+Nobody gets out of bed in the morning determined to make their consumer’ lives harder.
+Indeed, these days, building a customer-first culture is critical to success.
 But that doesn’t make it easy.

 Not all participants were authorised to speak for their companies, so we have included their ideas and insights without reference to their organisations to enable them to share freely.

 - MediaMath partnered with Econsultancy to survey 400+ industry professionals to uncover the real state of consumer first and omnichannel marketing.
 Download the report now.

 The first lesson to emerge from the day was that despite (or perhaps because of) all the development in digital technology, and the emergence of sophisticated platforms and analytics, the actual work of putting the customer-first is as complex as ever.

 Gone are the days when companies only had one or two channels to consider.
 In some industries, consumers may have as many as 20 to 25 different ways they can connect to a brand.

 All of those various touch points need to be connectable, and data needs to flow seamlessly and immediately across all the various internal boundaries that make up the departments of the modern enterprise, in order to get the immediate customer requirement.

 Even when the number of channels is smaller, new channels emerge, each with their own complexities and challenges.

 Take radio, for instance.
 In the past, you might have sweated on whether the consumer was listening to you in a car or at their kitchen table.
 Technology has changed that mindset forever.